AMEApp/TrillionShopifySDK/viewer/README.md

-# How to embed a Trillion 3D Viewer to a Shopify site?
+# How to embed the Trillion 3D Viewer on a Shopify site?

 ## Prerequisites

-- You have an account in the Trillion Dashboard
+- You have an account on the Trillion Dashboard
-- You have a purchased package which includes 3D Viewer (3D Viewer or Try-on + 3D Viewer)
+- You have purchased a package that includes the 3D Viewer (3D Viewer or Try-on + 3D Viewer)
-- You have at least one product that have "Done" status and published
+- You have at least one product that has "Done" status and has been published.

 ## To embed the Viewer on your site, you need to do the following

-1. Add an image to your product as a thumbnail for viewer
+1. Add an image of your product as a thumbnail for the viewer
 2. Add a code snippet
 3. Set your Activation key
-4. Edit trillion_viewer.liquid regarding to your theme
+4. Edit trillion_viewer.liquid regarding your theme
-5. Connect a snippet with your theme
+5. Connect a snippet to your theme

 Let's take a closer look at each step below:

-## 1. Add an image to your product as a thumbnail for viewer
+## 1. Add an image of your product as a thumbnail for the viewer

-- Go to “Products” -> Choose a product where 3d model exist
+- Go to “Products” -> Choose a product where 3D model exists

 ![Products](./_img/1.png)

-- Add an image which will be a thumbnail for your 3D viewer slide
+- Add an image that will be a thumbnail for your 3D viewer slide

 ## 2. Add a code snippet

 You need to copy the snippet file `trillion_viewer.liquid` to the snippets folder

-- Go to the shopify admin panel, select Online Store → Themes → Click three dots → Edit code
+- Go to the Shopify admin panel, select Online Store → Themes → Click three dots → Edit code

 ![Admin panel](./_img/2.png)